felipesimao1/Architect_js/README.md

 ## Home Section:

 The Home section of my site is using a 4000 Javascript display function to start showing site information.
+In all sections you can find a botton at the botton of the page where you can return to the top of the page

 ![Screenshot 03/11/2024 132150](https://github.com/felipesimao1/Architect_js/assets/31260554/a4c5b22b-bb9d-41bc-be8f-c94a6fd2f514)